IsaakIsrael1936/IsaakIsrael1936.github.io/README.md

 *The **double frying** will make the chicken **more crispy** because in the second fry, all of the **moisture** and oil is **removed**.

 **Last thing to do**

+*Using a **bowl** add the sauce and a small batch of chicken.

+***Toss** the bowl untill the sauce **fully coats** the chicken.

+*Put it on a plate and add your dipping sauces in the side.

+*You can add carrots and celery as vegetables or even pickled vegetables.

+*You can also eat it with rice, bread, french fries, mojos, and mashed potatoes.

+*Eat and serv well.